Okay, so you’re reading this because you have an old, ugly fireplace in your house and you need some help figuring out how to paint a brick fireplace.

 To do my fireplace I used a painting kit (from Brick Anew).

-It cost $199.
-I couldn’t find any reviews on it, so I took my chances.
+It was about $199.
+I couldn’t find any reviews on it at that time, so I took my chances.

-I was stocked with the results!
-I have to admit that I was shocked because the kit was just PAINT.
-Yes…just paint, and not a lot of it.
-Don’t wait your money when you can do your own DIY faux finish for much less.
-It’s just a painting kit where the colors are pre-selected, so it takes the guess-work out of knowing what colors to layer to get the right effect.
-But if you can figure out what colors you need to do the same faux finish, you’d probably spend no more than $50 to achieve the same look as a DIY project.
+I was stoked with the results!
+I have to admit that I was shocked because the kit was just paint.
+It’s a painting kit where the colors are pre-selected, so it takes the guess-work out of knowing which colors to layer to get the right effect.
+You can figure out what colors you need to do the same faux finish, and you’d probably spend no more than $50 to achieve the same look as a DIY project.
 But not everyone is so creatively adventure, so the choice is yours. :).

 If you watch my YouTube video below, I am basically using the kit, layering the paint on in a faux finish.